Randomization tests for peer effects in group formation experiments: Extensions

 Extending the pairwise null hypotheses to allow for a non-zero constant effect

-we can determine the potential outcome $\{ Y_i(w_1) , Y_i(w_2)\}$ for all units $i \in \mathcal{U}$, that is, units with $w_i(Z) = w_1$ or $w_i(Z) = w_2$.
-So conditional on $\mathcal{U}^\obs$, if the test statistic depends only on the values of the outcomes with $w_i(Z) = w_1$ or $w_i(Z) = w_2$, then $H_0^{w_1,w_2}(c)$ acts as a sharp null hypothesis.
-Given a test statistic, we can compute the corresponding $p$-value, denoted by $p(c)$, based on the conditional randomization test in Section \ref{section:rand-non-sharp}.
-By the duality of hypothesis testing and confidence intervals, the maximizer of $p(c)$ gives a point estimate, and $\{ c: p(c) \geq \alpha \}$ forms a $1-\alpha$ level confidence interval for the constant treatment effect.
-In Section~A.1.3 of the supplement, we examine the coverage and performance of these confidence intervals in realistic scenarios, using simulations.
+we can determine the potential outcome $\{ \Yw_i(w_1) , \Yw_i(w_2)\}$ for all focal units, i.e., units with $w_i(Z) = \h_1$ or $w_i(Z) = \h_2$.
+So conditional on $\Uobs$, if the test statistic depends only on the values of the outcomes with $w_i(Z) = \h_1$ or $w_i(Z) = \h_2$ as in Eq.~\eqref{eq:test-stat}, then $H_0^{\h_1,\h_2}(c)$ acts as a sharp null hypothesis.
+We can therefore compute the corresponding $p$-value, denoted by $p(c)$, based on the conditional randomization test in Section \ref{section:rand-non-sharp}.
+By inverting our test, we can derive $\{ c: p(c) \geq \alpha \}$ as the $(1-\alpha)$ level confidence interval for the constant treatment effect.
+In Appendix~\ref{appendix:HL}, we examine the coverage of these confidence intervals through realistic simulations.